Skip to Main Content

 • Review the "ACCORD" Model for Evaluating Your Sources"

 The Internet can be a great place for information on endless topics.
 Nevertheless, it is important to remember that anyone can put information on the Web—it is unregulated, unmonitored, unchecked, unedited, and of widely differing reliability.
-It is therefore important that to personally evaluate the validity, authorship, timeliness and integrity of the information you find.
+Therefore, it is important to evaluate the credibility, authorship, timeliness and integrity of the information you find.
+Fact checkers use an effective research strategy called "lateral reading" to evaluate online sources quickly and with more accuracy to determine if a source is credible and trustworthy.

 Techniques for Evaluating Any Kind of Source